Blox (CDT) Market Capitalization Achieves $196.52 Million

-Blox (CDT) traded flat against the dollar during the 1-day period ending at 20:00 PM Eastern on May 9th.
-Blox has a market cap of $196.52 million and $620,892.00 worth of Blox was traded on exchanges in the last 24 hours.
-One Blox coin can currently be bought for approximately $0.20 or 0.00000312 BTC on popular exchanges.
-Over the last seven days, Blox has traded flat against the dollar.
+Blox (CDT) traded flat against the dollar during the 24 hour period ending at 13:00 PM Eastern on May 14th.
+One Blox coin can currently be purchased for approximately $0.20 or 0.00000312 BTC on popular cryptocurrency exchanges.
+Blox has a total market cap of $196.52 million and approximately $620,892.00 worth of Blox was traded on exchanges in the last day.
+During the last seven days, Blox has traded flat against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.